18F/about_yml/README.md

 full_name: Every Kid in a Park
 ```

 `description`* - What is the problem your project solves?
 What is the solution?
+Use the format shown below, and add line breaks where they make sense.
 The #dashboard team will gladly help you put this together for your project.
 >
 ```yml
 description: |